Monmouth University: Athletics

 Monmouth's athletic teams are known as the Hawks.
-The Hawks compete as members of the Colonial Athletic Association.
+The Hawks compete as members of the Coastal Athletic Association.
 The school had competed as a Division I (NCAA) school in the Metro Atlantic Athletic Conference from 2013 to 2022, with football competing as an FCS independent in the 2013 season before joining the Big South Conference in 2014.
-Monmouth left the MAAC and join the CAA on July 1, 2022.
+Monmouth left the MAAC and joined the CAA on July 1, 2022.
 Monmouth fields the following sports at the Division I level: baseball, basketball (men's and women's), bowling (women's) cross country (men's and women's), field hockey, football, golf (men's and women's), indoor track (men's and women's), lacrosse (women's and men's), soccer (men's and women's), softball, tennis (men's and women's), and track & field (men's and women's).
 In the fall of 2014, Monmouth announced the reintroduction of swimming programs (women's and men's) at the Division I level in the fall of 2015.

 Monmouth University (then still Monmouth College), added football to the school's ledger of sports teams in 1993.
 The team's first game was played on September 25 of that year.
 The first points in school history were scored on a bizarre defensive play by intercepting and returning a two-point conversion.

 A new multipurpose activity center opened with a ribbon-cutting ceremony on September 16, 2009.
 The 153200 sqft Center currently serves as the primary indoor athletic structure.
-A partnership agreement with OceanFirst Bank named the facility as the OceanFirst Bank Center in June, 2016.
+A partnership agreement with OceanFirst Bank named the facility as the OceanFirst Bank Center in June 2016.
 It houses a 4,100 seat competition arena; a 200-meter; six-lane indoor track; locker rooms; educational and conference space; ground-level bookstore; and fitness center.
 The new facility adjoins the William T. Boylan Gymnasium a 2,500-seat arena built in 1965.